FLAME: A Model for Duration-Dependent Risk Accumulation in Episodic Temporal Exposures: Introduction

 \section{Introduction}

-Chronic and acute health conditions often result from time-varying exposures, including physiological, behavioral, or environmental risk factors.
-Understanding how risk accumulates over these time-varying exposures is critical for targeted interventions and personalized treatment.
-In cardiac surgery, for example, hemodynamic data such as mean arterial pressure (MAP) and central vein pressure (CVP) are continuously collected during surgical procedures and is associated with adverse health outcomes after surgery, such as acute kidney injury (AKI) \citep{goeddel2024mapcvp}.
-The patterns of exposure, however, are not defined a priori and can be highly heterogeneous across study participants, as we illustrate below.
+Chronic and acute health conditions often arise from temporal exposures, including physiological, behavioral, and environmental risk factors.
+Understanding how risk accumulates over such exposures is critical for targeted interventions and personalized treatment.
+In cardiac surgery, for example, high-resolution hemodynamic measurements such as mean arterial pressure (MAP) and central venous pressure (CVP) are continuously recorded and have been shown to be associated with adverse postoperative outcomes, including acute kidney injury (AKI) \citep{goeddel2024mapcvp}.
+However, these continuous measurements often give rise to exposure patterns characterized by repeated transitions into and out of clinically relevant states (e.g., hypotension), resulting in irregular, discrete episodes that vary in duration.
+Such heterogeneity in episodic exposure patterns is not easily captured by simple summary measures of exposure.

-Figure~\ref{fig:figure1} displays the mean arterial pressure (MAP) expressed in millimeters of mercury (mm Hg) for a patient undergoing coronary artery bypass grafting (CABG).
-The x-axis represents time from the start of surgery, while the red horizontal line at 65 mm Hg indicates the threshold for hypotension.
-Below this line, the patient meets clinical consensus for hypotension.
-The red bars at the bottom of the figure represent the number and duration of hypotensive episodes.
-Two key observations emerge: (1) the patient repeatedly enters and exits the hypotensive state during surgery, creating multiple distinct episodes; and (2) these episodes vary in duration, from minutes to hours.
+Figure~\ref{fig:figure1} illustrates this phenomenon using MAP measurements from a patient undergoing coronary artery bypass grafting (CABG).
+The x-axis represents time from the start of surgery, and the red horizontal line at 65 mm Hg denotes the clinical threshold for hypotension; values below this threshold correspond to hypotensive states.
+The red bars at the bottom of the figure indicate the occurrence and duration of hypotension episodes.
+Two key features emerge.
+First, the patient repeatedly transitions into and out of the hypotensive state, resulting in multiple distinct episodes.
+Second, these episodes vary substantially in duration, ranging from minutes to hours.